 The Complete Guide for Managing Your Gift Cards

 Yet another holiday season has passed and many Americans have a new stack of gift cards to spend during post-holiday sales or throughout the year.
-Gift card spending reached an all-time high during 2014, hitting nearly 30 billion in total sales, and the average shopper spent about $175 on gift cards over the holiday season.
+Gift card spending dropped a bit in 2015, hitting but still hit nearly 26 billion in total sales, and the average shopper spent about $175 on gift cards over the holiday season.

 But what do you do with all those gift cards?
 Read on to find out: